armican/debearsivi.github.io/_posts/2018-07-17-17-Temmuz-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/xpn-TI-u8vMxuBbl4RJEqZjbkXFcUlRyqeHWzJQEDMs.jpg?s=7a0eafc8135a3c60063a1b2bb3217260 frameborder=0>
 - entry_name: |
-    My cousin takes this pervert down for grabbing her ass.
-He is later arrested in front of his wife and 2 kids when the cops arrived.
-  entry_id: 8z4cf6
-  entry_content: |
-    <iframe src=https://v.redd.it/afb3d9lwy5a11/DASH_4_8_M frameborder=0></iframe>
-- entry_name: |
     Badass takes this pervert down for grabbing her ass.
 He is later arrested in front of his wife and 2 kids when the cops arrived.
   entry_id: 8z4gxg
   entry_content: |